 On May 31, 2013, we completed the acquisition of Prospero Learning Solutions ("Prospero"), a Canada-based provider of custom learning and content development solutions.
 The upfront purchase price for Prospero was \$7.0 million which was paid in cash at closing.
 In addition, the purchase agreement requires up to an additional \$4.7 million of consideration, contingent upon the achievement of certain earnings targets during the two twelve-month periods following completion of the acquisition, as defined in the purchase agreement.
-No contingent consideration was payable with respect to the first twelve-month period following completion of the acquisition as the earnings target was not achieved.
-We recorded intangible assets as a result of the acquisition, including \$2.8 million of customer-related intangible assets which are being amortized over five years subsequent to the acquisition date.
+No contingent consideration was paid with respect to the two twelve-month periods following completion of the acquisition as the earnings targets were not achieved.
+We recorded intangible assets as a result of the acquisition date.
 The acquired Prospero business is included in the Learning Solutions segment and the results of its operations have been included in the consolidated financial statements since June 1, 2013.
-We expect that a portion of the goodwill recorded for financial statement purposes will be deductible for tax purposes.
+A portion of the goodwill recorded for financial statement purposes is deductible for tax purposes.
 The pro-forma impact of the acquisition is not material to our results of operations.
 The acquired Prospero business is included in our Canadian subsidiary and its functional currency is the Canadian Dollar.
 The purchase price allocation above was translated into U.S. dollars based on the exchange rate in effect on the date of acquisition.